dennisranish/zero-type/docs/compiling.md

 ---
 ## Linking

-When your validator needs to use user defined values like classes or values stored in objects it needs to know how to get references to them.
+When your validator needs to use user defined values it needs to know how to get references to them.

+One reason for imports is that values can change anytime and validators will use those new values without needing to be recompiled.
+Another reason is, when writing custom checks, this lets you call functions when performing the check.

 - If you are **compiling during runtime** you do not need to do anything extra.
 - If you are **compiling before runtime** and **no links are needed** you do not need to do anything extra.
 - If you are **compiling before runtime** and **links are needed** you will need to either add static imports using `ZeroType.prototype.addStaticImport` or supply them using dynamic linking. `ZeroType.prototype.dynamicLinksSummary` will return a template for the object needed for the dynamic links.
 That object is passed to the validator as the second argument or excluded if no dynamic links are needed.